 Can pets eat Carob?

-Carob is made from the dried pods of the carob tree (Ceratonia siliqua) and is sold as powder, chips, bars, and syrup.
-It is a cocoa-free flavor ingredient with a naturally sweet taste and is often used in baked goods, coatings, and snack treats.
-Carob is non-toxic, but products made with it can still be high in sugar and calories.
-Carob is also common in pet products.
-It appears in some dog biscuits, training treats, bakery-style cookies, chew coatings, and frozen dog treats as a chocolate substitute.
-These products often combine carob with fats, flours, peanut butter, molasses, or honey.
-The carob itself is not the only issue.
-Added sweeteners and rich ingredients can still make a treat heavy.
-Human carob desserts may include sugar alcohols or flavor blends that are not ideal for pets.
-Carob chips and syrups are also more concentrated than plain powder.
-For pets, the lowest-risk option is a tiny amount of plain, unsweetened, xylitol-free carob used occasionally.
+Carob is non-toxic and cocoa-free; tiny amounts of plain, unsweetened, xylitol-free carob are safe.
+Avoid sugary commercial products and always check labels carefully.
+Carob is made from dried pods of the carob tree (Ceratonia siliqua), sold as powder, chips, bars, and syrup.
+It has a naturally sweet flavor used as a cocoa substitute.
+Carob is used in baked goods and snack treats.
+It appears in pet products — dog biscuits, training treats, and frozen dog treats — as a chocolate substitute.
+Pet carob treats often combine carob with fats, peanut butter, molasses, or honey.
+Human carob products may include sugar alcohols.
+Carob chips and syrups are more concentrated than plain powder.

 C